prosthetichead/AshTechEngine/README.md

 * Add a Project Reference Dependancy to the MonoGame Project
   * Right click Dependancys -> Add Project Reference -> Tick AshTechEngine

-The majority of AshTechEngine functions using the ScreenManager class.
+The core of AshTechEngine is the ScreenManager class.
 Add a ScreenManager object to the main game class and added as a component.
 Bellow is a basic example of a Game class using AshTechEngine.
 ```C#
 using Microsoft.Xna.Framework;